Meet Scott McKeen

-Community volunteer, popular writer and journalist Scott McKeen is best known for his 24 years at The Edmonton Journal, including eight years as the hometown newspaper’s City Hall columnist.
+Aside from being the current Ward 6 City Councillor, Scott is best known his 24 years at The Edmonton Journal, including eight years as the hometown newspaper’s City Hall columnist.

 Scott’s career at the paper ran the entire spectrum, from crime reporting to the environment beat.
 The majority of his years were spent at City Hall, reporting and commenting on city council.